MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters-advanced.md

 > [!NOTE]
 > - The advanced filter option is available only in English language versions.
 We plan to support more languages in future releases.
-> - The advanced filter option on the Queues entity does not work and displays this error messsage: We are unable to display the filter conditions for this view.
+> - The advanced filter option on the Queues table does not work and displays this error messsage: We are unable to display the filter conditions for this view.
 > - In the Unified Interface grids do not prepopulate column filters based on the current view definition.
 > - Public views created in Power Apps that include **Contains data** or **Does not contain data** filters will not appear in the list of saved views in Advanced Find.